hiroshimamiya/EPIB685/README.md

 ### Assignment 2: Story mapping- mapping exposures and creating narratives using GIS software (25% for your work, and 10% for peer review of other's work)
 **Overview**

-- You will geographically map exposures and social determinants of health and potentially health outcomes using GIS (Geographic Information System) and create story a storymap.
+- You will geographically map exposures and social determinants of health and potentially health outcomes using GIS (Geographic Information System) and create story an interactive and multimedia storymap.
   - The primary objective is to be familiar with GIS software to visualize geospatial data.
   - The secondary objective is to develop communication skills for the existing public health issues using geospatial images and existing literature and media reports.
  - In classes 2 and 3, we will go through the use of GIS software and story mapping.